Saral64/youtube-subscriber-prediction/README.md

 ---

-# 📈 YouTube Subscriber Prediction using Machine Learning
+# 📈 YouTube Subscriber Prediction using Deep Learning

 This project focuses on building a machine learning model to predict the number of YouTube subscribers for a channel based on historical data and various growth metrics.
 The model helps estimate future subscriber counts and can assist creators and analysts in tracking audience growth trends.